-As you noted, this post is about movies, not about physics.
-In physics, special relativity demands that theories are causal which basically means that events in the future can only be influenced by events in the past (More precisely only events in the past lightcone can signal to events in the future lightcone in 4-dimensional space-time).
+This post is about movies, not about physics.
+In physics, special relativity demands that theories are causal which means that events in the future can only be influenced by events in the past (More precisely only events in the past lightcone can signal to events in the future lightcone in 4-dimensional space-time).
 However, a Predetermined Timeline might imply that nothing causes anything else really – events just are and have always been ingrained into the fabric of space-time.
 It would not matter if we could signal from the future to the past as this is futile anyway.

 But only an excessively warped space-time – not a very friendly environment for living beings are we know them, probably close to blackholes – might give a chance of influencing the timeline.

 A direct link to the past via such a warped channel is proposed in Deja Vu starring Denzel Washington.
 We are able to watch the past unfolding real-time in parallel to the present time elapsing.
 A piece of paper with a note is sent backwards in time and past and present are constantly influencing each other.
 But I would still argue these are Twisted But Yet Fully Causal Timelines.

 Things get messy when Doug travels to the past himself, changes the timeline, rescues the future victim Claire, and dies heroically.
 But there is still another instance of Doug’s in the ‘present’ in the final scene that now is not aware his is alternative time traveller’s self’s history.